Get up so I can kill you again!

 - In the mostly-freeware platform shooter Soldat you get to watch your corpse — and whatever indignities are done to it — while you are waiting to respawn.

 - In the NFL Blitz games, such as NFL Blitz 2000, you obviously can't kill anyone on the opposing team, but when you knock the ball carrier to the ground, you can spend the time in between the end of the play and the appearance of the play book to mercilessly pound on the ball carrier as many times as you can fit into the small period.
+Typically with leg drops and suplexes.
 It doesn't result in injuries or lack of ability on the part of the victim afterward; it's just for fun.

 - NHL games usually let you bodycheck opponents mercilessly after the whistle, including the legendary "check over the boards and into the bench\penalty box" animation found in some older games.
 In at least NHL 11, the whistle often signals the computer-controlled players to start checking each other (and player-controlled skaters) endlessly.